eeaabb2002/sales-data-analysis-project/README.md

 - Includes orders, sales, profit, region, and dates

 ##  Data Cleaning
-- Removing Duplicates
+- Removing duplicates in sales_order#
-- Handled missing values
+- Missing values were handled using provided reference values from the lab dataset.
+No rows were deleted unnecessarily to preserve data consistency.
 - Converted date column to proper format
 - Standardized categorical values